supremelucifer/HomeAssistantAssist/README.md

-# Home Assistant Assist Alexa Skill
+# Home Assistant Assist Alexa Skill (Alexa Hosted)

 Alexa Skill that integrates Home Assistant Assist or your preferred Generative AI via the conversation API and also allows you to open your favorite dashboard on Echo Show